 There is a great difference between the memory-less SR1 method with generalized secant equation and the memory-less BFGS method.
 If in these methods the stepsize is computed by the Wolfe line search (5), then the memory-less BFGS method is well defined since at every iteration $y_k^T s_k \neq 0$.
-On the other hand, in case of SR1 method with generalized secant equation the Wolfe line search do not guarantee that $(y_k - \gamma s_k)^T y_k \neq 0$.
-However, both these methods are implemented in such a way that if the corresponding search directions are not defined, i.e. if in BFGS or in SR1 with generalized secant equation $y_k^T s_k$ or $(y_k - \gamma s_k)^T y_k$ are very close to zero, respectively, then the search direction considered at that iteration is the negative gradient, i.e. the steepest descent.
-In the following let us present the algorithms corresponding to the memory-less SR1 with generalized secant equation and to the memory-less BFGS methods.
+On the other hand, in case of SR1 method with generalized secant equation the Wolfe line search do not guarantee that $(y_k - \gamma_k s_k)^T y_k \neq 0$.
+However, both these methods are implemented in such a way that if the corresponding search directions are not defined, i.e. if in BFGS or in SR1 with generalized secant equation $y_k^T s_k$ or $(y_k - \gamma_k s_k)^T y_k$ are very close to zero, respectively, then the search direction considered at that iteration is the negative gradient, i.e. the steepest descent.
+In the following let us present the algorithms corresponding to the memory-less SR1, to the memory-less SR1 with generalized secant equation and to the memory-less BFGS methods.

-5 Memory-less algorithms: SR1 with generalized secant equation and BFGS
+6 Memory-less algorithms: SR1, SR1 with generalized secant equation and BFGS

-The memory-less algorithms corresponding to SR1 with generalized secant equation (MM-SR1gen) and to BFGS (MM-BFGS) are very simple.
-In both of them the stepsize is computed by the Wolfe line search (5).
-The search direction in memory-less SR1 method with generalized secant equation is computed as in (18), while the search direction in memory-less BFGS method is computed as in (23).
+The memory-less algorithms corresponding to SR1 (MM-SR1), to SR1 with generalized secant equation (MM-SR1gen) and to BFGS (MM-BFGS) are very simple.
+In all of them the stepsize is computed by the Wolfe line search (5).
+The search direction in memory-less SR1 method is computed as in (14).
+The search direction in memory-less SR1 method with generalized secant equation is computed as in (22), while the search direction in the memory-less BFGS method is computed as in (27).
 In our numerical experiments with these algorithms an acceleration scheme developed by Andrei [1, 3] was implemented.

-MM-SR1gen and MM-BFGS Algorithms
+MM-SR1, MM-SR1gen and MM-BFGS Algorithms